This plasma-based technology slashes farms' nitrogen emissions

 Europe's emissions drop, but more ambition is needed

-According to a report by the European Environmental Agency, emissions decreased by 39% in 2023 compared to 1990.
+According to a report by the European Environment Agency, emissions decreased by 39% in 2023 compared to 1990.
 In this episode of Behind the Figures, we examine this data.

 Beyond agriculture